 Another diagram is an emotional relationship that will enable you to identify the current status of members with each other.
 Using the same genogram, we add symbols that define each emotion of one member to another.
-Here you will see emotions like harmony which is a straight green line, a conflict which is two red broken lines etc. There are a lot more emotional bond symbols that you can add to your genogram depending on situation of one’s family.
+Here you will see emotions like harmony which is a straight green line, a conflict which is two red broken lines, etc. There are a lot more emotional bond symbols that you can add to your genogram depending on the situation of one’s family.

 Medical genogramDownload this example

-A medical genogram is another helpful genogram example that allows you to understand the hereditary patterns and other health-related factors.
+A medical genogram is another helpful genogram example that allows you to understand hereditary patterns and other health-related factors.
 In this template, you will see from a family who had heart disease and the carriers over generations.
-If you would also notice, there are red shades at the top corner of each symbol.
+As you would also notice, there are red shades at the top corner of each symbol.
 This denotes heart disease while the red center shape indicates heart disease carrier.
 Also, there’s a green shade that represents who among the family had diabetes and carriers of the disease.